buildkite/on-demand/agent-scheduler/README.md

 * Node.js - [Install Node.js 10](https://nodejs.org/en/), including the npm package management tool.
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community).

-To deploy the application for the first time, run the following in your shell:
+To deploy `agent-scheduler` for the first time, run the following in your shell:

 ```bash
 sam deploy --capabilities CAPABILITY_NAMED_IAM --guided
 ```

-This command will package and deploy your application to AWS, with a series of prompts.
+This command will package and deploy `agent-scheduler` to AWS, with a series of prompts.

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, something like `agent-scheduler`.
-* **AWS Region**: The AWS region you want to deploy your app to.
-The `agent-scheduler` can be deployed to multiple regions with specific regions targeted using Buildkite Agent Query Rules.
+* **AWS Region**: The AWS region you want to deploy `agent-scheduler` and run your Buildkite builds.
+The `agent-scheduler` can be deployed to multiple regions allowing you to target specific regions using Buildkite Agent Query Rules.
 * **Parameter EventBridgeBusName**: The name of the Amazon EventBridge Bus you associated the Buildkite Partner Event source with **NB** ensure this is the name of the EventBus name _not_ the EventBus ARN.
 * **Parameter BuildkiteQueue**: The name of the Buildkite queue this stack will service.
 You will use this queue name in your Buildkite Pipeline Agent Query rules e.g. `queue=my-queue-name`
 * **Parameter BuildkiteAgentToken**: A Buildkite Agent Registration token for your Buildkite account.
 See the [Buildkite Agent Tokens Documentation](https://buildkite.com/docs/agent/v3/tokens) for details.
 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
-If set to no, the AWS SAM CLI will automatically deploy application changes.
+If set to no, the AWS SAM CLI will automatically deploy changes.
 * **Allow SAM CLI IAM role creation**: You must answer yes to this prompt.
 This SAM application creates an AWS IAM role for your ECS task definitions and roles for the AWS Lambda functions.
 These are scoped down to minimum required permissions.
 * **Save arguments to samconfig.toml**: Set to yes so your choices are saved to a configuration file inside the project.
-In the future you can just re-run `sam deploy` without parameters to deploy changes to your application.
+In the future you can just re-run `sam deploy` without parameters to deploy changes.